dockerq/fastgpt-deploy/README.md

 ## ollama endpoint

 1. if you run in Linux, endpoint is `http://172.17.0.1:11434`
-2. if you run in MaxOS, endpoint is `http://host.docker.internal:11434`
+2. if you run in MacOS, endpoint is `http://host.docker.internal:11434`